owkin/FLamby/docs/quickstart.rst

 FL training and evaluation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to train and evaluate the baseline model with a specific FL strategy and associated hyperparameters, one can run the following command (in this case the strategy specific HPs in the config file are ignored and the HPs used are given by the user or take the default values given in this script):
+In order to train and evaluate the baseline model with a specific FL strategy and associated hyperparameters, one can run the following command:

 .. code-block::

    python fed_benchmark.py --strategy FedProx --mu 1.0 --learning_rate 0.05 --config-file-path ../config_heart_disease.json \
     --results-file-path ./test_res1.csv --seed 1

+In this case the strategy specific HPs in the config file are ignored and the HPs used are given by the user or take the default values given in this script.

+Going further
+^^^^^^^^^^^^^
+If you made it here please consider contributing to FLamby by either opening `issues <https://github.com/owkin/FLamby/issues>`_
+on pain-points you might have encountered or on things you do not understand after having consulted the :any:`faq`.
+If you think you can fix the issue yourself or want to add new distributed datasets with natural splits follow the steps outlined in :any:`contributing`